IBM-Bluemix-Docs/third-party/service-platform.md

 The {{site.data.keyword.Bluemix_notm}} catalog stores the offering definitions (description, features, images, URLs, and so on) of the resources that are displayed in the {{site.data.keyword.Bluemix_notm}} console.
 The resource management console is used to define all aspects of your service's required metadata.
 This metadata is published to the catalog and used for display in the catalog.
 You can find detailed information about required and optional metadata fields in the Offering and Plan pages in the resource management console.
 Key items are included here to jumpstart your understanding.

    * Service Name: technical name for your service.
 The service name is critical and must be correctly defined.
 You must provide both a service name that is used to identify the service by the {{site.data.keyword.Bluemix_notm}} platform, and a display name that your customers see in the {{site.data.keyword.Bluemix_notm}} catalog.
 The service name isn't your display name.
    * Service Display Name: user-friendly name for your service.
-For example, "Compose Redis"
+For example, Compose Redis
    * Service ID: GUID for your service that is used in API calls to your OSB broker.
 This value must be unique.
    * Service Icon: SVG with your service logo
    * Service Description: The description of the resource that is displayed when you hover over the resource icon in the {{site.data.keyword.Bluemix_notm}} catalog user interface.
 You can add a single sentence or phrase for the description.